From the Service Contract Industry Council

 WHERE TO PURCHASE:

-- A list of home warranty providers who are members of the Service Contract Industry Council, a non-profit trade association representing the service contract industry and working to institute regulations to establish standards and protect both consumers and providers, is available here.
+- A list of motor vehicle service contract providers who are members of the Service Contract Industry Council, a non-profit trade association representing the service contract industry, is available at www.go-scic.com.

 - Ask for a copy of the contract and read the provisions carefully to be sure the terms and benefits fit your needs.

 - Research the provider and/or contract administrator with the local Better Business Bureau and/or state insurance commissioner.
-As with any vendor, consumers are urged to research the reliability and soundness of companies with whom they do business.
+As with any vendor, consumers are urged to research the company with whom they do business.

 - Most service contracts (extended warranties) come with a free-look period that gives consumers 30 days from time of purchase to review the details of the contract and receive a complete refund upon cancellation.